Timeline: The probe into Trump's alleged hush-money payment to Stormy Daniels

 - A set of emails that Daniels' lawyer Michael Avenatti released shows that Cohen used his Trump Organization email account to facilitate the wire transfer for the deal.

 April 2018: Trump in his first public comments says he's unaware of the payment to Daniels.

 May 2018: Trump's personal attorney Rudy Giuliani says Trump did in fact reimburse Cohen and knew about the "general arrangement."

 - Trump attempts to do damage control the next day, tweeting that Cohen received a "monthly retainer, not from the campaign and having nothing to do with the campaign, from which he entered into, through reimbursement, a private contract between two parties."

 Cohen pleads guilty to federal charges

-August 2018: Cohen pleads guilty to eight charges of tax evasion, fraud and campaign finance violations in connection to his payments to Daniels and McDougal, which the Department of Justice called an attempt "to influence the 2016 presidential election."
+August 2018: Cohen pleads guilty to eight charges of tax evasion, fraud and campaign finance violations in connection with his payments to Daniels and McDougal, which the DOJ called an attempt "to influence the 2016 presidential election."

 - During his guilty plea, Cohen says in federal court he was directed to violate campaign law at the direction of an unnamed candidate.
 That same candidate directed him to pay $130,000 in hush money, which the candidate later reimbursed.

-- He is sentenced to three years in prison.
+- Cohen is sentenced to three years in prison.

 July 2019: The federal investigation into the payments concludes, with Trump's team claiming victory over what he continues to call an extortion scheme.